giesse/GabChat/docs/LocalSetup.md

 ## Running the Application

 Once inside the Dev Container, you can run the application using the provided scripts.
-These scripts now use `nix-shell --run` to ensure that the correct dependencies are used, so they can be run from any shell within the container.

 *   **Local Development Server:**
     ```bash